Marcel Duchamp

 1914

-When World War I breaks out, Duchamp, who is exempt from military service due to a minor heart defect, is living and working in almost complete isolation as a librarian.
+When World War I breaks out, Duchamp, who is exempt from military service due to a minor heart defect, lives and works in almost complete isolation as a librarian.

 1915